 - When brands engage and respond to customer service requests through social media, customers spend 20% to 40% more on their products or services.

 How To Strategize Social Media to Improve Customer Service

 Ready to revamp your online customer service strategy?
 Use this checklist to implement social media, connect with customers and see profitable results.

-- Be the best, so the slip ups are forgiven – When a customer is wronged by customer service, they are almost certainly heading to social media to rant about it.
+When a customer is wronged by customer service, they are almost certainly heading to social media to rant about it.
 If you have a strong, attentive customer service strategy, mistakes (i.e. wrong size shipped, lost package, etc.) are more likely to be forgiven.
 Above all, customers want to be heard, so use your brand messaging to respond to rave reviews as well as criticism.